cchriskeach/Glaucoma-App/README.md

 # Glac-home-a
 ## Technical Documentation
 ### Purpose of the application:
 #### Introduction
-Glac-home-a is an application that is currently in the development but is being used in an NSF funded grant research program.
+Glac-home-a is an application that is currently in the development but is being used in an National Science Foundation (NSF) funded grant research program.
 The goal of the research project is to create a device for at-home interocular pressure reading that will then send the data to the a phone so that the data can be viewed, and shipped to the server.
 The theoretical device which has not yet been fully developed would connect to the phone via Bluetooth.
 #### Aid Development Process
 Since at the current moment the interocular pressure reading device is still in development the engineers making the device need a software solution to aid the debugging process along with have a baseline starting point for when the device will be used more extensively in the beta testing phase of the project.
 ### Main Features
+Most features are set up to assist with the development of the physical device associated with this applciation and are not optimized for end user use.
+Although the funcitons are there and can be easily ported over for end user use.

 The main features that were implemented in this application are as follows:
 1. Login and user verification process
 2. User and Server Account Creation